-Candidates will be assessed at the end of Year 9, as a picture of need should have been established by this point.
-The SENDCo/ Exams Officers will submit all applications as directed in AA 8.6, before candidates enter Y10 so that Access Arrangements are in place for all of Y10 and Y11.
+Candidates will be assessed at the end of Year 9/beginning of Y10, as a picture of need should have been established by this point.
+The SENDCo will submit all applications as directed in AA 8.6, so that Access Arrangements are in place for Y10 and Y11.
 Only in exceptional circumstances will candidates be tested during Y10 or Y11 (for example, a candidate who joins the school during these years).